na6an/ShieldTV/AddPartition.md

    This may take really long time if you decide to create backup entire 500GB, and especially from L4T on Shield TV.
    It takes more than 10 hours for me, so I let it run overnight.
 I took hdd out because I'm not that patient.

+   Instead, you may also choose to backup fist 6899870 sectors (~3.5GB) which is 31 partitions except 32nd.
+`dd if=/path-to-disk bs=512 of=/some-path/first31part.bin count=6899870 status=progress`

 - If taking out internal hdd, make sure to be careful not damaging any cable when you do.
 Bottom cover of the shell can be pop out with fingernail or pry opener.
 I found it easier to begin from the corner closest to the power connector.
 Of course, you can use flat screw driver if you don't mind damaging the cover.
 You will need an hdd enclosure or sata to usb cable for this.

-- Instead, you may also choose to backup fist 6899870 sectors (~3.5GB) which is 31 partitions except 32nd.
-`dd if=/path-to-disk bs=512 of=first31part.bin count=6899870 status=progress`
+Once you take the disk out, you can make backup directly from the disk in similar manner.

 3. Mount the target image/disk on the host computer, open the mounting with gdisk.
 In my case, img disk mounting was sdc. `sudo gdisk /dev/sdc`